Cultural Marxism conspiracy theory: Popularization

+Aspects

-Conspiracy theories claim that an elite of Marxist theorists and Frankfurt School intellectuals are subverting Western society.
-Although some theories make reference to actual thinkers and ideas selected from the Western Marxist tradition, they severely misrepresent the subject, and they give an exaggerated interpretation of their effective influence.
-None of the Frankfurt School's members were part of any kind of international conspiracy to destroy Western civilization.
+The conspiracy theory states that an elite of Marxist theorists and Frankfurt School intellectuals are subverting Western society.
+None of the Frankfurt School's members were part of any kind of international conspiracy to destroy Western civilization, and Horkheimer strictly prohibited members of the Frankfurt school from engaging in political activism in the United States.
 According to Marc Tuters, "the analysis of Marxism proffered by this literature would certainly not stand up to scrutiny by any serious historian of the subject."
 Conspiracy theorists misrepresent the nature of Theodor Adorno's work on the Princeton Radio Project, wherein Adorno sought to understand the ability of mass media to influence the public, which he saw as a danger to be mitigated, rather than a plan to be implemented.

-Some of the many ways the various versions of the conspiracy theory diverge from reality include: